 4. IAMS Proactive Health Dog Food

 The recipe includes great ingredients, and actually many of them will help with joint support: chondroitin glucosamine, omega-6 fatty acids, and calcium, amongst many others.
-However, the quantities are way too low to have a real impact for sufferings dogs.
-Younger dogs and active breeds are going to benefit from it over time, but don't wait until it is too late to serve this great dry dog food.
+However, the quantities are way too low to have a real impact on sufferings dogs.
+Younger dogs and active breeds are going to benefit from it over time, but don’t wait until it is too late to serve this great dry dog food.

 Price-wise, it’s decent especially considering the fact that chicken is the first ingredient on the list.
 It is then followed by some carbs but it promises to also embed a good amount of farm-raised beef.

 Used as ongoing preventive dog food, IAMS Proactive Health is great.
 Used as a treatment or curative arthritis supplement for dogs, it is useless.

 Nutramax Labs also makes Cosequin and it’s a cheaper option when compared to Nutramax Dasuquin.
 Both contain glucosamine, chondroitin, and MSM, while only Dasuquin contains ASU (Avocado Soybean Unsaponifiables), compounds known to help slow down cartilage erosion in dogs.

 Quantities also are another difference, as shown below, explaining why prices of both differ so much: